Common Acne Myths Reviewed – Know Fact From Fiction

-There is also a myth that sunscreen lotions are damaging to your acne in the way that they further plug up you pores with their oily-textured substance.
+There is also a myth that sunscreen lotions are damaging to your acne in the way that they further plug up your pores with their oily-textured substance.
 Believing this myth is not a good excuse to skip sunscreen, which is essential to promoting skincare!
 Let’s delve into this.
 While chemical-based sunscreens take in the sun’s UV rays and can inflame your skin further, physical sunscreens reflect UV light, instead.
 The chemical kinds of SPF contain avobenzone and oxybenzone.
-The physical kinds, however, are made with zinc oxide and titanium oxide, which tend to be useful acne-fighting ingredients.
+The physical kinds, however, are made with zinc oxide and titanium oxide, which tend to be useful acne-fighting ingredients8.
 The former, in particular, even specializes in destroying the germs that cause pimples.
 Never skip sunscreen, especially if you have sensitive skin.

 Fun In The Sun: Chlorinated Pool Water

 Our last myth is not sun-related per se, but it has to do with an activity you might enjoy in the sun and that is swimming in a pool.
 Some people believe that the chlorine which is used to disinfect pools may actually help heal pimples.
 The belief is based on the drying properties of chlorine.
-While the chemical might incidentally succeed in drying out a zit, it will most likely continue to inflame your skin even more, leading to even more acne.
+While the chemical might incidentally succeed in drying out a zit, it will most likely continue to inflame your skin even more, leading to even more acne9.
 This doesn’t mean you should avoid pools but make sure to wash off the chlorinated water as soon as you are finished.
 Always use sunscreen and opt for after-sun cream with an oil-less formula.